-- 3.6 Product Testing/Demonstrations.
-Product testing and demonstrations may be held as deemed appropriate by the Department, and does not require prior approval of Procurement and Contract Services.
-In no case shall the retention of a test item by the City be evidence of intent to purchase said item. - 3.7 Computer Related Items.
+- 3.6 Computer Related Items.
 Purchases of computer-related equipment/software must be made via the ITS Department unless the Chief Technology Officer (CTO) delegates certain purchases to certain departments.
-All purchases shall follow this procurement policy.
-Prior approval of the CTO or designee is required to purchase, transfer, or dispose of any computer software or related hardware. - 3.8 Capital Asset Items.
-Departments shall follow the City's Capital Asset Policy when accepting and receiving any item that meets the definition of a capital asset.
-An item is a capital asset if all of the following are met: - a.
-It is tangible in nature; - b.
-Has a useful life of two or more years; and - c.
-Has a value exceeding \$5,000.00. - 3.9 Sensitive Asset Items.
+All purchases shall be in compliance with the procurement policy contained herein.
+Prior approval of the CTO or designee is required to purchase, transfer or dispose of any computer software or related hardware. - 3.7 Capital Asset Items.
+Departments are responsible for following the City's Capital Asset Policy when accepting and receiving any item that meets the definition of a capital asset.
+An item is a capital asset if: a.
+It is tangible in nature; b.
+Has a useful life longer than two years; and c.
+Has a value exceeding \$5,000.00. - 3.8 Sensitive Asset Items.
 A sensitive asset is an asset with a value of \$5,000.00 or less which could easily be adopted for personal use or converted into cash, including property for which theft, loss, or misplacement could be dangerous to the public safety or community security.
 Sensitive asset property must be subject to physical security, protection, control and accountability by the department assigned with responsibility of the asset.
-Examples of sensitive asset items include but not limited to, fire arms and weapons; computers; cell phones; and audio-visual equipment. - 3.10 Construction Projects.
+Examples of sensitive asset items include but not limited to: a.
+Fire Arms and Weapons; b.
+Computers; c.
+Cellular Phones; and d.
+Audio Visual Equipment. - 3.9 Construction Projects.
 Construction Projects should be procured through and coordinated with the Public Works Department.
 Projects of this type and size require specific construction documents, professional services and management.
-Section 4 Approval Levels apply to Construction Projects. - 3.11 Licenses.
-If applicable, the Procurement and Contract Services Division shall be responsible for ensuring that valid business licenses are on file for Procurement contracts.
-If applicable, for purchases made by a department or division other than Procurement, the procuring department shall be responsible for confirming a valid business license exists.
+Contracts of \$50,000.00 or more require Committee and City Council approval. - 3.10 Licenses.
+If applicable, the Procurement and Contract Services Division shall be responsible for ensuring that valid business licenses are on file for all contracts.
+If applicable, for purchases made from vendors which are not on a valid contract, the procuring department shall be responsible for confirming a valid business license exists.

-To extent permitted by the City Code, a business license shall not be required if the vendor's place of business does not reside within the corporate limits of the City of Lee's Summit and the vendor is only delivering products or equipment within the City.
+A business license shall not be required if the vendor's place of business does not reside within the corporate limits of the City of Lee's Summit and the vendor is only delivering products or equipment within the City.